4. Tool Sandbox

 Install Dependencies

-First, install AgentScope Runtime with sandbox support:
+First, install AgentScope Runtime:

-pip install "agentscope-runtime[sandbox]"
+pip install agentscope-runtime

 Prepare the Docker Images